-- Frequent sadness, tearfulness, crying
+- · Frequent sadness, tearfulness, crying

-- Decreased interest in activities; or inability to enjoy previously favorite activities
+- Decreased interest in activities or inability to enjoy previously favorite activities

 - Hopelessness

-- · Persistent boredom; low energy
+- Persistent boredom,low energy

-- Social isolation, poor communication
+- · Social isolation, poor communication

-- Low self esteem and guilt
+- · Low self esteem and guilt

-- Extreme sensitivity to rejection or failure
+- · Extreme sensitivity to rejection or failure

 - · Increased irritability, anger or hostility

-- Difficulty with relationships
+- · Difficulty with relationships

 - Frequent complaints of physical illnesses such as headaches and stomachaches

 - Frequent absences from school or poor performance in school

 - Poor concentration

-- A major change in eating and/or sleeping patterns
+- · A major change in eating and/or sleeping patterns

-- Talk of or efforts to run away from home
+- · Talk of or efforts to run away from home

 - Thoughts or expressions of suicide or self-destructive behavior

-Best Practices
+Best practices

-Interventions for the treatment of depression falls into two main categories: pharmacological and psychosocial interventions.
+Interventions for the treatment of depression falls into two main categories: psychosocial and pharmacological interventions.
 Psychosocial interventions such as Cognitive Behavioral Therapy, Interpersonal Therapy, Psychodynamic Therapy and Dialectical Behavior Therapy, can be useful.
-Pharmacological management includes, most often, prescribing antidepressants including SSRIs, SNRIs, MAOIs, Atypical, Tricyclic and Tetracyclic.
+Pharmacological management includes, most often, prescribing antidepressants- including SSRIs, SNRIs, MAOIs, Atypical, Tricyclic and Tetracyclic.
 A follow-up appointment should occur within 12 weeks of diagnsosing and initiating treatment of an adult with an antidepressant medication.
-Another followup appointment should occur within the next 90 days to ensure effective continuation of treatment.
+Another follow-up appointment should occur within the next 90 days to ensure effective continuation of treatment.